Logo

 Decoupling is the formal name for one co-owner selling their share to the other so that the exiting party becomes a first-timer for their next purchase.
 For private property, it is legal and reasonably common.

-Typical cost of decoupling a $1.5M private condo:
+Typical cost of decoupling a $1.5M freehold or leasehold private condo:

 • Legal fees: $3,000 to $5,000